301 redirects are so important.

 - Complicated 301 Redirects in Apache

-In some instances, it may be necessary to perform a little bit more complicated redirects.
-For example, if you want to redirect multiple pages to a single page or need to redirect while changing the file name.
+In some instances, it may be necessary to perform more complicated redirects.
+For example, if you want to redirect many pages to a single page or need to redirect while changing the file name.
 If this is the case, the code will be a little more extensive, but you will still use the same opening attributes:

 Options +FollowSymLinks